Music

 The course has three key areas:

 The examination involves pupils performing two pieces of music in a 4-6 minute recital which takes place in the second year of study.
-Each pupil must play one ensemble piece as a member of a group with the remaining performances being either a solo piece or further group performance.
-Pupils must also prepare a programme note based on one of the pieces that they perform in the examination.
+Each pupil can choose to perform solos or independent parts within ensembles, or a combination of both, in their chosen style(s) of music, Pupils can choose to perform on any instrument or voice, or technology, or a combination of these.
 Pupils will be prepared for this element of the course through class based performing lessons and regular tuition from peripatetic staff.

-Pupils must compose two pieces of music lasting in total between 3-6 minutes.
+Pupils compose two original pieces of music with a recommended total duration of between 3-6 minutes, one in response to their own devised brief and one in response to a brief set by WJEC.
 The department has the facilities for pupils to record and computer generate the compositions developing new ICT skills in our students.
-Pupils must then write an evaluation of one of their compositions in controlled assessment conditions.
+Pupils then write a reflective log based on one of their compositions in controlled assessment conditions.

 How much practical work is there?
 Lots – but there is also written work.
 You will also be expected to rehearse in your own time and take part in performances with various ensembles and groups.
 Pupils will have the opportunity to participate in existing school groups and also set up their own ensembles.
 They will also have the chance to compose their own music and realise their compositions in live performances.